ScottySchmidt/AWS_DataEngineer_API/README.md

-# AWS Data Engineering Quest: 4-Part Pipeline
+# AWS Data Engineering API Quest: Four-Part Pipeline

 This repo contains my solution to the Rearc Data Engineering Challenge.
 Each part of the project is documented separately: